bright/new-www/_jobs/performance-marketing-specialist.md

 ## Your responsibilities:

+* building and implementing the digital strategy
-* creating, optimizing and analyzing SEM/performance/paid marketing campaigns and ads
+* creating marketing materials as well as optimising and analysing SEM and paid marketing campaigns and ads
-* optimizing the performance of our website and conversion paths
+* optimising the performance of our website and conversion paths
 * social media analysis
 * measuring and reporting on the effectiveness